Canto-Network/docs/user-guides/staking.md

 ## How to Unstake

-Follow these steps to unstake your $CANTO:
+Follow these steps to unstake your CANTO:

 1. Navigate to [**v2.canto.io/staking**](https://canto.io/staking) and connect your wallet.
 2. Click on the delegation you would like to unstake.